AdobeDocs/workfront.en/help/quicksilver/scenario-planner/request-access-to-plan.md

    You cannot request a permission that is higher than your access level to the Scenario Planner.
 For example, you cannot request Manage permissions if you have View access to the Scenario Planner.

-   For information about the different levels of permissions, see [Share a plan in the Adobe Workfront Scenario Planner](../scenario-planner/share-a-plan.md).
+   For information about the different levels of permissions, see [Share a plan in the Scenario Planner](../scenario-planner/share-a-plan.md).

    For information on a Workfront administrator can manage access to the Scenario Planner, see [Grant access to Scenario Planner](../administration-and-setup/add-users/configure-and-grant-access/grant-access-sp.md).